bigjosh/Vibe-V2/README.md

 Button presses cycle though the 3 speed settings and then back to off.

-A long button press (~0.5 sec) goes striaght to off.
+A long button press (~0.5 sec) goes straight to off.

 Motor turns off when battery voltage drops below 3.8 volts.
 The red LED blinks about 0.5 sec when this happens.
 Subsequent button pushes blink the red LED again to indicate not enough power to turn on.